The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 People often ask me if it's necessary to book accommodation in advance.
 The answer is - if you are trekking in July or August and have no camping gear, you should.
 The easiest way to book is to ask guesthouse owner in your first village (usually Mestia) to make the booking for you, they have the necessary contacts.

-Trek is usually doable from the beginning of June till late October.
+Trek is usually doable from early June till late October.
 Each period has its pros and cons.
 In June, one can enjoy beautiful green meadows with blooming flowers,

 but there is a reason why everything is green and it has something to do with rain.
 In October, you can admire colorful autumn foliage, but days are already much shorter and colder.